GuccioGucci/yoke/README.md

 ```

 As reference, here's a [description of the approach](https://github.com/hashicorp/terraform-provider-aws/issues/632#issuecomment-472420686), from the previously shared discussion on the topic.

-<a name='extra'></a>
-# Extra

-This section contains resources and guidelines in adopting the process.
-Please, consider this additional contribution as being very specific to what we've been using in [GuccioGucci](https://github.com/GuccioGucci/), anyway we hope it's common enough to be useful to you as well.

 <a name='templates'></a>
 ## Templates